Innovating Telehealth Technology with Synzi

 Synzi is a virtual care company dedicated to providing better ways for providers and payers to engage colleagues, patients and members simply and efficiently.
 Their mission is to deliver technology to the healthcare industry that drives better access of care to patients and members through the advancement of a state-of-the-art communication platform.
-Synzi’s platform enhances the telehealth marketplace by bringing together various communication methods to help enable better performance for healthcare organizations, better access for patients, and better outcomes for all.
+Synzi’s telehealth technology enhances the telehealth and home health marketplace by bringing together various communication methods to help enable better performance for healthcare organizations, better access for patients, and better outcomes for all.

 Figure 1: Synzi’s HIPAA-Compliant Secure Messaging

 Because Synzi’s telehealth technology platform handles patients’ PHI, the team needed to develop on a platform that is both scalable and secure to ensure that the care managers and providers communicating with patients do so securely.
 When it came to developing Synzi’s platform, Synzi Chief Experience Officer Mark Knudsen knew he wanted to leverage the public cloud from the company’s inception.
 Knudsen had extensive experience in healthcare and cloud, and he understood the value of using the cloud to build and scale.
 Knudsen chose to build the communication platform on Amazon Web Services (AWS) based on prior experience and familiarity with the cloud platform.